benjimaclellan/aesop/README.md

-# Automated Search of Optical Processing Experiments
+# Kirby, v3.0
-ASOPE, short for _Automated Search of Optical Processing Experiments_, is a Python package for the inverse design of optical systems.
+Originally named ASOPE (short for _Automated Search of Optical Processing Experiments_), the updated version has the name changed to Kirby.
+Kirby is a Python package for the inverse design of optical systems, and includes custom simulation software.

+## New in v.3.0
+Complete overhaul of the simulation library - which has added layers of abstraction and new extensibility, so that new simulators for other optical degrees-of-freedom can be added later.
+The following parts of the README have not been updated for v3.0.

 ## Getting Started